 I held me head.
 I felt like someone made me suck on an exhaust pipe all night long.
 And my brother Dan, the weatherman, lay below us dead in the basement.
 Not that anyone around here seemed to care.

 Charlie buttered a biscuit while I tore open three packets of sugar into my coffee.
-I stirred the black sludge as I cracked my neck, let out a long yawn, and tried to get over my malaise.
+I stirred the black syrup, and I cracked my neck.
+I let out a long yawn and tried to recover from my malaise.

 The farmer next to me tore into his breakfast with his knife and fork like he was ringing a bell.

 “You know there’s a dead guy below you, right?”